 About our Surgeons

 It is important to research a Surgeon’s qualifications and experience before deciding on the Surgeon.
 You can check your surgeons’ credentials at AHRPA.
-Our Breast Surgeons, Dr Craig Rubinstein, Dr Rebecca Wyten, Dr Geoff Barnett, Dr Richard Sackelariou, and Dr Rohit Kumar, are all highly experienced, fully qualified specialist plastic surgeons with current FRACS memberships.
+Our Breast Surgeons, Dr Craig Rubinstein, Dr Rebecca Wyten, Dr Geoff Barnett, Dr Richard Sackelariou, Dr Patrick Briggs are all highly experienced, fully qualified specialist plastic surgeons with current FRACS memberships.